ERP contracts: What you need to consider before negotiating

 From the customer's perspective, the contract should include the following important items:

-• What functionality and modules are needed.
+• What functionality, modules and usage rights are included.

 • How the software may and may not be used.

-• The number of licensed system users.
+• The number and type of licensed users or usage metrics.

 Vendors ensure the contract provides them with protections, specifies the software and services provided, and contains fee-related details.